scjx123/ip/docs/README.md

 ![How to Get Rid of Beard Dandruff For Good - 2 Step Home Remedy - HUSKYBEARD](https://cdn.shopify.com/s/files/1/1590/6373/files/huskybeard_model_large.png?v=1520138981)

 Duke is a Personal Assistant Chatbot that helps a person to keep track of various things.
-It has both CLI and GUI to allow user to use it.
+It has comes with both CLI and GUI to allow user to visual the conversations better.

 ## Setting up in Intellij